alisa911/Parser/README.md

- A parser which extracts product information from the website.

 #### Requirements
 - Extract all products for the given category URL (including color variants)
 - Extract all of the following properties for every product (if applicable)